hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= 3.3.0 =
+* The color schema in admin changed to hCaptcha corporate.

 = 3.2.0 =
 * Tested with WooCommerce 8.0.
 * Added ability to use hCaptcha field provided by the Fluent Forms plugin.